Public transport in Barcelona (update 2024)

 • Provença – In the centre of the Eixample neighbourhood

-Rodalies regional train (Renfe)
+3. Rodalies regional trains (Renfe)

 Rodalies’ main train stations for tourists in Barcelona are: